trigaten/Learn_Prompting/docs/intermediate/generated_knowledge.md

 ></iframe>

 :::note
-This example may not may accurate.
+This example may not be accurate.
 We are working to revise it.
 :::

 <br/>